And it’s no surprise – solar batteries have the potential to change how Australians use power.

 “I think the number one driver [for uptake in batteries] is going to be cost, and you look at cost in two different ways: the upfront cost and the lifetime cost.
 So one of the things that we’re seeing is that prices are coming down, and the life of those batteries are extending.
 If we can spread the costs of storage over the full life of batteries then we can make some very attractive offers to customers.

 The home will be one of the big beneficiaries of solar storage technology.
 Much has been made of the connected home from a consumer technology perspective, but Edward believes energy technology is an integral part of the connected home.
-The connected home is about optimising comfort while delivering convenience and control and integrating new products such as electric vehicles.
+The connected home is about optimising comfort while delivering convenience and control, as well as integrating new products such as electric vehicles.